Nin7o/Nin7o.github.io/_pages/about.md

   - /about.html
 ---

 My name is nino and I am a first-year student at ENSEEIHT in Toulouse, France.
-Currently studying Computer Science, I want to pursue these studies in order to become an engineer in new technlogies.
+Currently studying Computer Science, I want to pursue these studies in order to become an engineer in new technologies.

 My video presentation :
 ======